GaPaLa/PeLaTun/README.md

 ### Fine-Tuning

 For the fine-tuning phase, you load the last few transformer layer(s) you wish to train, along with the precomputed activations and labels.
+The last layers to be trained must be the ones directly after the pre-computed activations from earlier inference.
-The fine-tuning process then follows the standard language modelling procedure, with activations serving as inputs rather than tokens.
+The fine-tuning process then follows the standard language modelling procedure, but with activations serving as inputs rather than tokens.

 ## Future Work

-PeLaTun could be extended to further reduce VRAM requirements by integrating with QLoRa.
-The goal is to enable fine-tuning of the last few layers of a 70B language model on limited 8GB VRAM, potentially employing low-VRAM optimizers.
+PeLaTun could be extended to further reduce VRAM requirements by integrating QLoRa.
+The moonshot goal is to enable fine-tuning of the last few transformer blocks of a 70B language model with 8GB VRAM.

-Finding a way to extend this to finetuning the whole model by mixing in gradient checkpointing with selective layer loading seems possible but that prcess would take up double the disk space and require each layer to be both train and to have niference re-run on that layer.
+Finding a way to extend this to finetuning the whole model by taking inspiration from gradient checkpointing seems possible, but that would take up even more disk space (for gradients) and require each layer to be both trained and to have inference re-run on that layer to get the relevant gradients.
-Since this is just a fun project to test an idea and practice a little, this is left out.
+Since this is just a fun project to test an idea, this is left out.

 ## Issues

 The primary challenge of PeLaTun is related to I/O bandwidth and storage space.
-Peristaltic inference involves continuously writing and overwriting hidden states on disk.
+Peristaltic inference involves continuously (over)writing hidden states to disk.
-Writing to disk is significantly slower than processing through a transformer block, resulting in waiting times for write operations to complete before starting the next batch.
+Writing activations to disk is significantly slower than passing it through a transformer block, resulting in waiting times for write operations to complete before starting the next batch (otherwise, you risk a vuffer overflow of cached activations).
-Otherwise, you risk overloading VRAM/RAM, leading to system crashes.
-As a result, dataset peristalsis is a time-consuming process.
+As a result, dataset peristalsis is a very time-consuming process.

-Additionally, PeLaTun consumes a substantial amount of storage space due to the need to store activations.
-For instance, processing 300 samples, each with approximately 1000 tokens, with an embeddings size of 4096 takes up ~3GB.
+Storing these activations also uses a substantial amount of storage space; 300 text samples, each with approximately 1000 tokens, with an embeddings size of 4096, at fp16 takes up ~3GB.

-Despite optimizations, such as excluding activations to be padded or storing only the most recent layer's activations, significant storage space is still required.
+Despite optimizations (e.g. threading writes/inference for faster inference, removing activations which are to be padded anyway to reduce stoarge requirements, overwriting the previous layer's activations rather than storing all layers' activations), these problems remain large obstacles for practicality.

 ## Advantages

 The primary advantage of PeLaTun is its ability to make the fine-tuning large language models (at least last layer finetuning) feasible on hardware with very limited resources.
-Preprocessing the dataset as PeLaTun does also speeds up the final layer finetuning phase, as activations are only passed through the last layer, rather than all preceding layers.
+Preprocessing the dataset as PeLaTun does also speeds up the final layer finetuning phase, in case you need to do multiple training runs after the initial dataset peristalsis, as activations are only passed through the last layer, rather than all preceding layers.
-This results in faster iterations if doing multiple training runs after the initial dataset peristalsis.